-This studies important cascades of genes that play a pivotal role in development andthat can be disturbed due to toxicological agents.
-With hands-on practical work using zebra fish embryos, Furthermore, we will focus on how this information can be related to detection of toxicological agents using state-of-the-art molecular techniques.
+Toxicology and Neurodevelopment: Studies the development and important cascades of genes that play a pivotal role from gamete production to adolescence.
+Specific focus is on toxic compounds in our daily life that can disturb the balanced process of development.
+With hands-on practical work using zebra fish embryos, we will look into some of these effects (e.g. alcohol, rubber granulate).
+We will focus on how this information can be related to detection of toxicological agents using state-of-the-art molecular techniques.
+Examples of what can go wrong in pregnancy and thereafter is visualized by the Vrolik museum tour.

 For specific information about each course, please visit our study guide.